 That said, of course I got lonely.
 In each country I visited, I experienced a few days where I didn’t really click with other travelers.
 At times, I was stuck in a quiet hostel or town when I was in the mood to socialize.
 Loneliness also struck when I was by myself in a romantic location (e.g., sunset on a beach).
 PDA is my kryptonite, but even I sometimes wished I could have shared an experience with someone I was close to.

 Still, I wouldn’t trade my solo travel experiences for anything.
 The freedom to do what I want is worth the occasional lonely spells.

 Quite a few female travelers called me “brave” when they learned I was traveling solo.
-I had to tell them that “brave” was the wrong way to describe me.
+I tried to tell them that “brave” was the wrong description, but it ended up sounding like I was fishing for compliments.
 I’m extremely lucky and privileged but not brave.
 Bravery should be reserved for people who overcome real adversity or face life-or-death situations.
-I’m just prancing through a few countries; this is purely selfish and shouldn’t be seen as brave.
+I’m just prancing through a few countries; this is purely selfish.

 I don’t mean to be flippant.
 All travelers should use common sense and be aware of different cultural norms.
 And the reality is that female travelers may need to exercise more caution in certain areas or countries.
 But, I never strayed too far from the touristy path, so safety wasn’t a major concern in most of the places I visited.
 That’s part of the reason why I thought it was strange to hear people call me brave.